 Browse Open Jobs

 Search Open Jobs

 Quality of Care

 Personal Growth.
 Expansion.
 Teamwork.
 Innovation.
 Be a part of a truly patient-first environment and an organization that cares about their employees.

-Summit Health ASO, provides administrative and clinical support to our full spectrum of orthopedic care services in our sub-specialty clinics, walk-in care at our OrthoQUICK clinics, imaging, bracing, therapy, surgery, and post-surgical stays at our Care Suites.
-Our expert teams are part of the 900+ employees who partner to provide quality services and care designed to support a healthier, more active lifestyle.
+Summit Orthopedics, Ltd., provides the Twin Cities and Greater Minnesota with the full spectrum of orthopedic care including sub-specialty clinics, walk-in care at our OrthoQUICK clinics, imaging, bracing, therapy, surgery, and post-surgical stays at our Care Suites.
+Our expert team of physicians, surgeons, physician assistants, certified athletic trainers and therapists are part of the 800+ employees who partner to provide quality care designed to support a healthier, more active lifestyle.